Been thinking about the past, comparing yesterday’s implements with the technology of today.

 AM radio, AM/FM radio, AM/FM/Shortwave radio, and now there’s SiriusXM (who’d know we’d be paying to listen to radio broadcasts?).

-I’ve cooked on coal stoves, wood stoves, gas ranges, electric ranges, propane stoves in the Army, and now microwave ovens.
+I’ve cooked on camp fires, coal stoves, wood stoves, gas ranges, electric ranges, propane stoves in the Army, and now microwave ovens.

 I’ve driven 3 speed automobiles, 4 speed automobiles, but wouldn’t want anything now but automatic.